Table of Contents

-Positive news coverage and product reviews in your industries trade media can boost your company sales, if you make your public relations marketing program serve the other, more important elements of your company’s marketing strategy.
+Positive news coverage can boost your company sales if you make your public relations marketing program serve the other, more important elements of your company’s marketing strategy.

-In many companies, public relations is often the most misused, least effective marketing activity.
-Next to print display advertising, more companies in trade and business-to-business markets waste more money on ineffective public relations marketing program been on any other marketing activity.
+Next, to print display advertising, more companies in trade and business-to-business markets waste more money on ineffective public relations marketing programs been on any other marketing activity.

 Half the time, the company is not managing its PR firm effectively, and the other has the PR firm is making big promises to justify its monthly retainer, but failing to deliver measurable sales results.

 Public relations serves marketing, but by itself, public relations is not marketing

 In any case, most of the money spent with PR firms could be more wisely redirected into other conventional marketing projects, where it would generate additional sales for the company.

 Every day, editors and writers receive hundreds of press releases sent by PR firms.
 Press releases containing announcements that are either not appropriate for the publication, or aren’t newsworthy enough to have been turned into a press release in the first place.

 Haven’t had an unpleasant first contact with a company via that company’s PR rep, they will not be inclined to look at subsequent press releases from this company in a favorable light.

 Benefits of PR in media management

 Results leading to thousands of new product inquiries, when setting a positive tone for all subsequent media coverage of your company and its products.